Legal practice area hub structure

 In brief

-- Use a URL structure map of home, hub, and leaf pages to see where practice areas, attorney bios, and locations are mixed together without obvious hubs or clear paths for legal research.
+- Map home, hub, and leaf URLs to see whether practice areas, attorney bios, locations, and FAQs are mixed without a clear structure.

 What to do